2015 Cotswold District Council election

 The 2015 Cotswold District Council election took place on 7 May 2015 to elect all members of Cotswold District Council in England.
 The whole council was up for election.
 Turnout was substantially up across the district due to the election being held on the same day as the general election and other local elections in England.

 Boundary changes had reduced the number of seats from 44 to 34, making exact comparisons with 2011 difficult.
-The election produced a slightly reduced majority for the ruling Conservative Group but other than a single gain by the Liberal Democrats to produce this result no other ward changed hands.
+The election produced a slightly reduced majority for the ruling Conservative Group, with each political party making a gain on the percentage of total votes at the cost of a near wipeout of votes for independent candidates.
+However other than a single gain by the Liberal Democrats to produce this result no other ward changed hands.